Girl Scout Logo

 2009 – today

 The marketing department entrusted the redesign to the Original Champions of Design agency.
 Bobby Martin and Jennifer Kinon led the process, working with two illustrators: Jasper Goodall and Joe Finocchiaro.
-They decided not to deviate from the original Saul Bass concept but only to fix the outdated elements slightly.
+They decided not to deviate from the original Saul Bass concept but only to slightly update the outdated elements.

 The artists changed the shape of the stylized shamrock, making it symmetrical and adding a semicircular bang to one of the girls.
-On all three faces, the noses and chins have become larger to match the actual appearance of the scouts.
+On all three faces, the noses and chins have become larger to match the scouts’ actual appearance.
 The necks are straightened, and the lips are enlarged.
 The underside of the leaf has a slight sharpening and now resembles a heraldic shield.

 The shamrock is located in the upper right corner of the inscription, which has also noticeably changed.
 The designers chose a new sans-serif font (Avenir Black) for the organization’s name, repainted the phrase in black, and converted all letters to lowercase.